bhavya2402/Candidate-Portal/README.md

 Frontend code is implemented using Css, AngularJS Backend code is implemented using expressJS.
-MongoDB is used as a database(Mongolab).(fetching data from mongodb still needs to be implemented).
+MongoDB is used as a database(Mongolab).

 Dependencies that needs to be installed: